bh2smith/cowswap-integrations-py/README.md

 ## Placing an Order

-Set your network, public address and private key in `.env`.
+Set your network and private key in `.env`.

 Fill the variables in the `cow_swap` method of `./main.py`